 If a family member has been told they have OCD, you have surely asked "What can I do to help?"
 Below is a guide of things you can do to help.
 This page is intended for family members of older teens and adults with OCD.
 If your child has OCD, there is a wealth of information for families of children and teens with OCD on our OCD in Kids website.

 Education is the first step.
 The more you learn, the more you will be able to understand and help the person with OCD.
 Get started by:

 - Visiting the About OCD section on this website to learn about causes, treatments, and more.

 - Reading books on OCD.

-- Becoming a member of the International OCD Foundation to receive our quarterly OCD Newsletter with information on the latest treatments and research, and to stay connected to the IOCDF community.
+- Reading our quarterly OCD Newsletter with information on the latest treatments and research.

 - Attending an OCD support group for family members.